Pro Football Hall of Fame: Criticism

 As the late 2010s approached, a number of controversial and polarizing figures began to reach eligibility for the Hall.
 For example, Darren Sharper's career achievements make him a candidate for the Hall, but there is debate over whether he should be inducted due to his conviction on multiple rape and drug distribution charges after he retired.
-Official guidelines state that off the field character issues are not allowed to influence the selection process and have not affected the ability of figures such as O. J. Simpson and Lawrence Taylor to remain enshrined in the Hall.
+Official guidelines state that off-the-field character issues are not allowed to influence the selection process and have not affected the ability of figures such as O. J. Simpson and Lawrence Taylor to remain enshrined in the Hall.

 Terrell Owens' exclusion from the Hall in his first two years of eligibility despite his strong individual statistics was a subject of public debate: while Owens was elected to the Hall of Fame in 2018, he refused to attend the enshrinement ceremony.

+In 2026, significant controversy ensued when it was reported that coach Bill Belichick was not inducted into the Hall in his first year of eligibility.
+Belichick, a six-time Super Bowl champion as a head coach and the holder of several other records, is considered one of the greatest coaches in NFL history.
+However, analysts cited Belichick's alleged involvement in the Spygate and Deflategate scandals as possible reasons for exclusion.

+Another factor cited in the Belichick snub was related to the then-current selection process.
+The Coaches, Contributors, and Seniors finalists were considered as part of a single pool separate from the group of modern-era players, with committee members allowed to vote for a maximum of three individuals from the smaller pool.
+One voter, Vahe Gregorian of The Kansas City Star, publicly stated that he voted for the three seniors due to these rules: